 George Monks (II) & Son of Prescott, England.
 Tall case clock.

 This is an impressive looking clock.
 This case exhibits wonderful wood selections throughout it’s construction which are highlighted with numerous line inlay patterns.
 This high quality of cabinetry and the woods selected for this example are typical of the Lancaster region of England.
 The case stands on four applied ogee bracket feet.
 The base panel features multiple inlay patterns including a large circular inlay.
 The front corners of the base are canted and the lower waist molding conforms to accept this detail.
 The waist section also features a number of interesting and decorative designs.
 The waist door is shaped in a gothic form at the top having three distinctive peaks.
 The outer edge is line inlaid and a large oval inlay is positioned in the center.
 This door is set above an and inlaid rectangular panel that also features a line inlaid oval.
 Additional inlays patterns and fancy veneers are located on the outer edges of the waist and help to visually center the waist door.
 The bonnet incorporates a swans neck form.
-This heavy design is filled in the center and incorporates and inlaid overhang, as well as having a boxed top which means that squared boxed sections are position above the base of the swans necks.
+This heavy design is filled in the center and incorporates an inlaid overhang, as well as having a boxed top which means that squared boxed sections which are position above the base of the swans necks.
 The central pediment is fitted with a single brass finial.
 Freestanding inlaid bonnet columns support the upper bonnet facade which is also decoratively inlaid.
 The bonnet door is arched and glazed.
 It opens to a colorfully painted iron dial.

 This movement is constructed in brass and is good quality.
 It is weight driven and designed to run eight days on a full wind.
 It is a time and strike design having a rack and snail striking system.
 As a result, it will strike each hour on the hour.
 This is done on a cast iron bell which is mounted above the movement.